Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 1. Don't push too much.

-This may feel counterintuitive.
-After all, it's important to let your estranged child know that you love him or her and will always be available.
-But you should also respect your child's boundaries, even if you may not think that those boundaries are very fair.
+You should respect your estranged child's boundaries, even if you may not think that those boundaries are very fair.
 Don't keep reaching out if he or she has told you not to.
 (Being repeatedly rejected can be harmful to your own mental well-being.)

 2. Try not to be defensive.

 Also, remind yourself that societal expectations around parenting have changed.
-As parents, most of us did the best we could with what we knew at the time.
-But your child may now view the world through a different lens.
+Your child may view the world through a different lens than you did when you were raising them.

 4. Ease back on any guilt trips.